Executive Order - Information and Guidance

 - The Binghamton Now radio show on Feb.
 10, 2017.

 - The Academics Against Immigration Executive Order petition.

-- The Association of Public & Land-Grant Universities list of letters.
+- The Association of Public and Land-Grant Universities list of letters.

-- The January 29th message to the campus community from President Stenger, Provost Nieman, and Executive Vice-Provost Srihari, with customized outreach to those who might be more personally affected by the Order.
+- The Jan.
+29, 2017 message to the campus community from President Stenger, Provost Nieman and Executive Vice Provost Srihari, with customized outreach to those who might be more personally affected by the order.

-- The November 15, 2016 statement from President Stenger and fellow University Administrators stressing the University’s continued commitment toward making our campus a safe, inclusive, and welcoming community.
+- The Nov.
+15, 2016 statement from President Stenger and fellow University administrators stressing the University’s continued commitment toward making our campus a safe, inclusive and welcoming community.